moogacs/docs.buf.build/docs/tour/implement-grpc-endpoints.md

 $ go mod tidy
 ```

-You should notice the following changes (the version pins may differ):
+You should notice these changes (the version pins may differ):

 ```sh title="go.mod" {4-9}
  module github.com/bufbuild/buf-tour/petstore